nviraj/era-v1/Session 06/Submission/README.md

 ### Learning Rate vs Errors

-Here is the impact of different learning rates on errors
+As Learning rate increases, the value of errors reduces very quickly.
+Here is the impact of different learning rates on errors in a visual manner:

 ![](<../Files/Error vs LR.png>)

 <br>